BlasBenito/distantia/README.md

 Such a proportion represents the probability of obtaining a value lower than *real psi* by chance.

+Since the restricted permutation only happens at a local scale within each column of each sequence, the probability values returned are **very conservative** and shouldn’t be interpreted in the same way p-values are interpreted.

 The process described above has been implemented in the **workflowNullPsi** function.
 We will apply it to three groups of the